16 Mar Lip Anatomy and Augmentation

 Understanding Lip Anatomy

-With a goal of more glamorous and supple lips, the following anatomical considerations will undergo continuous assessment throughout the procedure.
+While the goal of most people considering Lip Augmentation is to achieve fuller lips, the following anatomical considerations will undergo continuous assessment throughout the procedure.

-We will review the key lip anatomy landmarks with a few pointers below:
+We will review the key anatomy of the lip with a few pointers below:

 ‘Vermillion’ of upper and lower lip